ajy25/TabularMagic/README.md

 # TabularMagic

-TabularMagic is a comprehensive toolkit that seamlessly integrates scikit-learn and statsmodels algorithms, enabling rapid exploratory statistical and machine learning modeling of tabular data.
-By streamlining the processes of exploratory data analysis, regression analysis, and machine learning model benchmarking, TabularMagic alleviates the common headaches associated with these tasks.
-Leveraging TabularMagic empowers users to swiftly explore datasets, conduct regression analyses with ease, and effortlessly compute baseline performance metrics across a wide range of popular machine learning models.
-Designed specifically to accelerate data science routines on small clinical datasets such as NHANES, TabularMagic excels in handling datasets with fewer than 10,000 examples.
+TabularMagic is a Python package for rapid exploratory statistical and machine learning modeling of wide-form tabular data.
+TabularMagic empowers users to quickly explore new datasets, conduct regression analyses with ease, and effortlessly compute baseline performance metrics across a wide range of popular machine learning models.
+TabularMagic excels in handling datasets with fewer than 10,000 examples.

 Under active development.

 ## Why does TabularMagic exist?

-While numerous autoML solutions have emerged to streamline industry-scale data science workflows, user-friendly options tailored for working with small tabular datasets remain scarce.
+While numerous autoML solutions have emerged to streamline data science workflows at an enterprise scale, low-code data science packages tailored for small tabular datasets remain scarce.
 TabularMagic strives to fill this void, offering a straightforward Python interface for common data science routines.
-This package relieves users from the tedious tasks often associated with such projects – maintaining separate train and test data, one-hot encoding and scaling features, and perhaps most notably, benchmarking various machine learning models, many of which necessitate intricate hyperparameter tuning.
-With TabularMagic, say goodbye to the endless need to reference documentation for pandas, scikit-learn, and Matplotlib.
+This package relieves users from the tedious tasks often associated with such projects – maintaining separate train and test data, one-hot encoding and scaling features, and benchmarking various machine learning models, many of which require hyperparameter tuning.

 ## Installation and dependencies